asiekierka/uxnds/README.md

 - Auto-advance ldr?
 - Getting rid of IOR/IOW would be nice..
 - Sending from the wst to the rst, balance mode/flag?
+- Device that works like an extra memory bank
+- Line routine
+- LineRect routine
+- Draw a chr sprite.

 ## Refs